-Arthrosis is defined as a degenerative disease of the joint cartilage.
-Its frequency increases with age and the process is accelerated by obesity and lack of exercise.
-Arthrosis may start at the age of 30 years.
-At the age of 60 nearly every human being experiences cartilage wear more or less in all joints, mainly in the knee and the hip.
-In persons who suffer from arthrosis the normal balance between the formation and degradation of cartilage is disturbed.
+With age, the cartilage of the joints can begin to deteriorate; a process that is accelerated by obesity and lack of exercise.
+This deterioration can begin as early as age 30, however by age 60, nearly every human being will experience worn cartilage in most joints, particularly in the knee and hip.
+In persons who suffer from this condition, the normal balance between the formation and degradation of cartilage is disturbed.

-The result is a progressive wear of cartilage, which may be accompanied by severe pain.
-The more damaged the sites are, the greater is the pain and the greater the deformation of joints – up to complete loss of function.
-Arthrosis has been considered incurable so far.
-In most cases the symptoms could be relieved only by inserting an artificial joint.
+This results in a progressive wearing of the cartilage, which may be accompanied by severe pain.
+The more damaged the areas of deterioration are, the greater the pain and deformation of the joints, often leading to complete loss of function.
+This pattern of joint cartilage degradation has been considered incurable so far.
+In most cases, the symptoms can only be relieved by inserting an artificial joint.

-It appears that, with increasing age, the body loses its ability to produce glucosamine / chondroitin in sufficient quantities.
-Weight-bearing joints like the knees and hips, and also the wrists and shoulders are most commonly affected by arthrosis.
-It leads to the destruction of cartilage mass, indurations, and the deposition of large bone spurs at the joint margins.
-The results are pain, deformation, and a limited radius of movement.
+With increasing age, the body loses its ability to produce sufficient amounts of glucosamine and chondroitin.
+Weight-bearing joints like the knees and hips, and also the wrists and shoulders, are most commonly affected.
+This deficiency can lead to the destruction of cartilage mass, indurations and the deposition of large bone spurs at the joint margins.
+The results are pain, deformation and a limited radius of movement.

-Glucosamine: The main components of joint cartilage are glycosaminoglycans (amino sugar complexes); glucosamine is one of its constituents.
-Glucosamine consists of glucose and the amino acid glutamine.
-The more the body has of this substance, the more glycosaminoglycans (and therefore cartilage mass) are produced.
-Furthermore, glucosamine makes the joint cartilage elastic and also more resistant.
+Glucosamine sulfate: Glucosamine is just one constituent of glycosaminoglycans (amino sugar complexes), which are the main components of joint cartilage.
+Glucosamine is made up of glucose and the amino acid glutamine.
+The more glucosamine the body has, the more glycosaminoglycans (and therefore cartilage mass) are produced.
+Furthermore, glucosamine makes the joint cartilage more elastic and resistant.

-Unfortunately, sufficient quantities of glucosamine cannot be taken in food, as none of our foodstuffs except shellfish contains adequate quantities of glucosamine.
-Therefore it has to be given as a supplement.
+Unfortunately, sufficient amounts of glucosamine cannot be obtained from food, as it is only present in the exoskeletons of shellfish.
+Therefore, it must be taken as a supplement.
 Glucosamine is available in several forms.
 The sulfate form (stabilized with a mineral salt) is the preferred form of administration, as it is most extensively researched.
-Usually potassium chloride is used for stabilization, because our food, in any case, is very deficient in potassium.
+Potassium chloride is most often used for stabilization because the modern diet is usually deficient in potassium.

-Chondroitin: Chondroitin consists of repetitive molecule chains (mucopolysaccharides) and is also an important constituent of cartilage.
-It gives joint cartilage its structure, is responsible for its water-binding capacity, and the permeability of nutrients.
+Chondroitin sulfate: Chondroitin, also an important constituent of cartilage, consists of repetitive molecule chains (mucopolysaccharides).
+Chondroitin gives joint cartilage its structure and is responsible for its water-binding capacity and the permeability of nutrients.
 The latter is especially important, as cartilage does not contain any blood vessels and is nourished by diffusion alone.

-Chondroitin plays a role in the restoration of joint function, arthrosis, and even fracture healing, as many trials have shown.
+Chondroitin plays a role in the restoration of joint function, helping to protect against the deterioration of joint cartilage and even supporting fracture healing, as many trials have shown.

-Chondroitin also has to be administered to the body, as the only source of sufficient chondroitin is animal cartilage.
-The pharmaceutical form is also a sulfate, similar to glucosamine.
+Chondroitin must also be obtained via supplementation, as the only source of sufficient chondroitin is animal cartilage.
+Similarly to glucosamine, the pharmaceutical form of chondroitin is also a sulfate.

-The medications currently used for the treatment of arthrosis (cortisone drugs and painkillers) usually bring about short-term relief.
-In the long term the destruction of joints cannot be prevented.
-This is because only the symptoms (pain, inflammation) are addressed, while the cause of the disease (degradation of cartilage substance) remains untreated.
-All of these preparations have, in part, grave side effects which may be damaging to health in the long term.
-However, the trials conducted so far in respect of glucosamine and chondroitin show that the treatment of arthrosis must include more than the symptomatic management of pain and inflammation.
+Cortisone drugs and painkillers, the medications currently used for the treatment of joint cartilage deterioration, usually bring about short-term relief.
+However, these drugs do not prevent the destruction of joints in the long-term because they only address the symptoms (pain, inflammation), while the cause of the disease (degradation of cartilage) remains untreated.
+These medications can also produce grave side effects which may be damaging to health in the long-term.
+However, the studies conducted so far concerning glucosamine and chondroitin show that the treatment of joint cartilage degradation involves more than the symptomatic management of pain and inflammation.

-However, in the long term glucosamine-chondroitin should be taken alone because it stimulates the production of cartilage substance.
-Glucosamine and chondroitin, as contained in Glucochondrin®, are a safe and effective natural alternative or supplement to conventional medications for arthrosis.
+However, in the long-term, glucosamine /chondroitin should be taken alone because it promotes the healthy production of cartilage.
+Glucosamine and chondroitin, as provided by Glucochondrin®, can serve as safe and effective natural alternatives or complementary treatment to conventional medications for joint cartilage degradation.

-Glucosamine and chondroitin promote the production of the substances required for sufficient joint function in the body.
+Glucosamine and chondroitin promote the production of the substances required for healthy joint function in the body.
 Both are responsible for the renewal of cartilage mass in the joints.
-Pain disappears and the person regains his freedom of movement.
-The most significant outcome observed in patients treated with glucosamine-chondroitin (Glucochondrin®) was the nearly complete regeneration of the damaged cartilage mass; the cartilage returned to its previous healthy state.
-When we give the body the substances it needs to regenerate damaged cartilage cells, we will achieve cure only if the treatment is continued for a long period of time.
+The administration of glucosamine and chondroitin can soothe minor discomfort and help to maintain healthy freedom of movement.
+The most significant outcome observed in patients treated with glucosamine / chondroitin (Glucochondrin®) was the nearly complete regeneration of damaged cartilage mass; the cartilage returned to its previous healthy state.
+When the body is given the nutrients it needs to promote healthy cartilage cells, these remarkable results can only be achieved if the treatment is continued for a long period.

 In normal cases, depending on body weight, take at mealtimes distributed through the day with plenty of fluid as follows: